anyulled/react-skeleton/README.md

 The state of a Redux application can only be changed by emitting an action, which describes what just happened.
 The state is not modified but updated, its changes are handled by pure functions the previous state and an action and return the next state, NEVER mutating the previous state.

 ### Actions
-Actions are payloads of information that send data from your application to your store.
+Actions are payloads of information that send data from the application to the store.
 They are the only source of information for the store.
-You send them to the store by dispatching them, using store.dispatch().
+We send them to the store by dispatching them, using store.dispatch().

 ### Reducers
 Reducers are what specifies how the application's state changes whenever actions are emitted.